riyad-i/test-api-starter/README.md

 ## Getting Started

-1. Run `node db/seed.js` to populate your database with seed data.
+1. Run `node db/seed.js` to populate your database with seed data if you want.
 1. Run `nodemon index.js` to start your development server.
 You should see the following:

 ```